-The operation of the RLS function shall be clearly explained in the User Manual including any limitations of the overall RLS system.
+The operation of the RLS function shall be clearly explained in the User Manual including the performance characteristics of the overall RLS system.
+Suggested minimum text is provided in Annex H.

 4.5.10 Battery Status Indication

 The battery status indication provides the user with an indication prior to beacon activation that the battery may be partially depleted and may not operate for the full specified operating lifetime.